 As much as we all love the typical weather in California, we aren’t immune to extreme weather either.
 Depending on the material of your commercial roof, you may be able to use a cool roof coating.

-There are coatings to protect your roof from weather issues like ocean salt, heavy rainfall, and humidity.
-This coating often lasts ten years so it will be well worth your investment.
+There are coatings that protect your roof from weather issues like ocean salt, heavy rainfall, and humidity.
+This coating often lasts ten years so it is well worth your investment.
 But it’s also important to mention that there are differences between the two most prominent cool roof coating applications, silicone coatings, and acrylic coatings.
-Both come with their own pros and cons so it’s important to know so you can figure out which one is best for your type of commercial roof.
+Both come with their own pros and cons so it’s important to know them so you can figure out which one is best for your type of commercial roof.

 4. Know How to Check for Leaks